Welcome to Kóngulódalur

 Why we need you for Kickstarter!
 About 1.5 years ago the idea of Infinite Realms was growing in our heads.
 We were driven by constant dissatisfaction with existing solutions for RPG tabletop battle maps.
 We didn’t have a name for our software or a business model yet, but we had a lot of ideas and visions.
 We knew pretty quickly what effects we wanted in our maps, what we liked in other maps and what we didn’t like at all and what we were missing.

-Explaining Infinite Realms Today I’ll show you how to enhance your tabletop RPG experience using Infinite Realms with immersive and handy tools for your classic 2D maps, animated video maps and our all-new ultra-flexible 3d maps!
+Explaining Infinite Realms What is ETT on YouTube Today I’ll show you how to enhance your tabletop RPG experience using Infinite Realms with immersive and handy tools for your classic 2D maps, animated video maps and our all-new ultra-flexible 3d maps!
 As a Dungeon Master for over 30 years, I’ve been faced with the same question over and over again: how do I provide my players with the most engaging experience at the table?
-In the absence of suitable media, the answer used to be quite simple.

 Fog of War Who does not know it?
 Whether the map was included in an adventure or you found a map to match the adventure, as a dungeon master you just don’t want the party members to see everything on that map right away, if only to maintain the element of surprise.
 Imagine that your party is going through a forest, a cave or a castle.
 The map is quite big and there is a lot to see, maybe there should be some enemies on there.

 A Halloween 2021 one-shot Let me give you a quick rundown, on how I planned our halloween D&D one-shot and how this influenced the map design.
 We start at a festival ground, which can be a marketplace or any other open space in a village.
 For this one-shot I added some stands and tents and a stage, because we start at the „Fair of Wonders“.
 I also tried to recreate a bow-shooting range.